RatulMaharaj/project-time/README.md

 ## Features

 Once the extension is installed and activated, a sqlite3 database called `project-time.db` will be created in the `vscode.ExtensionContext.globalStorageUri` directory.
+This directory will correspond to a path similar to  `~/Library/Application Support/Code/User/globalStorage` on macOS and `%appdata%\Code\User\globalStorage` on windows.

 Once the extension is activated, this database is used to automatically track all the time spent in VS Code across your various projects.
 Time tracking starts when a window is focused and stops when a code window loses focus.

 The extension provides some basic ways to extract data from this database (in `JSON` format), however you can feel free to connect to this database to extract your data as you need.

-e.g. you can open the command palette and search for `Project Time: Export all` to export times across all projects.

-The data is yours, do with it as you please.
+### Commands

+* `Project Time: Export all` - Export all time data (split by project) to a JSON file.
+* `Project Time: Export` - Export time data between two dates (split by project) to a JSON file.

 ## Issues